softmagnet/tp/docs/DeveloperGuide.md

 ![Sequence Diagram for sort command](images/SortSequenceDiagram.png)

-The sort command sorts the `ObservableList<Student>` or the `ObservableList<TuitionClass>` in the `Model` component, whose results gets immediately reflected in their respective `Students` tab or `Classes` Tab.
+The `sort` command sorts the `ObservableList<Student>` or the `ObservableList<TuitionClass>` in the `Model` component, whose results gets immediately reflected in their respective `Students` tab or `Classes` Tab.
-After sorting, the Command sets the view to switch to their respective tabs, so that the user would be able to see the changes.
+After sorting, the `Command` sets the view to switch to their respective tabs, so that the user would be able to see the changes.

 ### Adding a Student to a class

-`AddToClass` command adds an existing student into an existing tuition class.
+`addtoclass` command adds an existing `Student` into an existing `TuitionClass`.

-#### Implementation of the the parser
+#### Implementation of the parser

-`AddToClassCommand` command's parser `AddToClassCommandParser` works by parsing indexes in the user input and generating a `List<Index>` whereby the first index will be for the `TuitionClass` receving the students and the rest of the index being the `Student`s to be added into the `TuitionClass`.
+`addtoclass` command's parser `AddToClassCommandParser` works by parsing indexes in the user input and generating a `List<Index>` whereby the first index will be for the `TuitionClass` receiving the `Student`s and the rest of the index being the `Student`s to be added into the `TuitionClass`.
 The only thing to note is that the parser will only see zero and negative indices as invalid and not out-of-range indices.
 This is because at the time of parsing, the model is not accessed to check if the indices are